AntonHuu/GitGithub_training/Git_Github_dictionary.md

 - Develop area: working directory

 - Staging area: Temporary space.
-Place where you dump stuff before putting it in local repository (git add)
+Place where you dump stuff before putting it in local repository (git add).
+Also to organize logically your area.
+You can add 1 file, commit, then add another and commit and they will both be saved in the timeline as 2 seperate timespot.

 - Local repository: Place where your snapshots/timeline is saved